-Cause the Effect Chicago is a platform for women in the Chicago area who are inspired and motivated to effect meaningful change through issues-based activism and civic engagement.
+Cause the Effect Chicago provides a platform for women and girls to effect change through activism and civic engagement.

 Bridget Gainer, Founder